 - Area: Belvedere Hotel is located in Mykonos Town, a short walk from the nightlife, dining, and shopping that has made Mykonos famous.
 The landmark Kato Mili windmills, the Old Port, and even a small beach are accessible within 6 to 8 minutes on foot.
 The bus stop at Fabrika is close-by, making it a breeze to reach the island’s best beaches, the airport, and the ferry port at Tourlos.

-- Handy To: Dining, nightlife, and shopping in the Chora (3 to 9-minute walk).
-The Windmills of Kato Mili/Little Venice (6-minute walk).
-Old Port/Mykonos Town Beach (7-minute walk).
+- Handy to: Dining, nightlife, and shopping in the Chora.
+The Windmills of Kato Mili/Little Venice.
+Old Port/Mykonos Town Beach.

 Belvedere Hotel – The Basics

 - Ages: Belvedere is a family-friendly hotel, open to guests of all ages as well as pets.
 Guests tend to be couples and groups of friends aged 30+ from the US, UK, Brazil, Argentina, and the Middle East.

 - Beach: The nearest beach to Belvedere is the small beach near the Old Port (600m).
 Though it is an unorganized beach with no bar or restaurant service, there is a lifeguard there.
 The best organized beach nearby is at Ornos, 3 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
 Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika.